amberframework/docs/guides/models/jennifer/models.md

 Contact.where { _age > 42 }.exists? # returns true or false
 ```

-`#exists?` check if there is any record with provided conditions.
+`.exists?` check if there is any record with provided conditions.
 Can only be at the end of the query chain - it hits the db.

 ### Distinct